jiachangliu/jiachangliu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Jiachang Liu, a Ph.D. candidate studying machine learning at Duke University.
+I am a Ph.D. candidate studying machine learning at Duke University.
 My advisor is Professor [Cynthia Rudin](https://users.cs.duke.edu/~cynthia/).

 My main research interest is in interpretable machine learning.
-I am designing ML algorithms that rely heavily on efficient discrete and continuous optimization techniques.
+My goal is to create simple and sparse models that can fit into the palm of a person's hand but still give accurate predictions.
+Simple models help us reveal the underyling data pattern and allow people with less technical background to engage in the data science process by bringing with their domain knowledge.

+My research is organized around three thrusts:

+  1) Finding practical ML problems where interpretability matters greatly but performance or computational speed lags behind;

+  2) Designing efficient descrete and continuous optimization techniques to solve sparse ML problems, which are usually nonconvex and have a combinatorial nature; and

+  3) Building robust open-source code by leveraging efficient data structures and careful implementation to provide user-freindly softwares/packages for practioners in the broad ML/statistics commmunity.

 Before coming to Duke, I earned my B.S. degree with double majors in in physics and mathematics and a minor in computer science from University of Michigan, Ann Arbor in 2018.